Geometry of the matching distance for 2D filtering functions: Introduction

 According to the definition, in order to compute the matching distance between persistence modules, one should take into account infinitely many bottleneck distance computations.
 Many efforts have been devoted to make this computation efficient, for example, by identifying a finite number of filtering lines contributing to the actual computation~\cite{comp_disc, comp_asymp, comp_exact} or approximation~\cite{comp1,comp2, efficient-approx} of the distance.
 However, what many of these works have in common is that their starting point is a pair of $2$-parameter persistence modules.
 Our approach is similar in scope, but different in nature.
 We consider regular filtering functions on a smooth manifold with values in $\mathbb{R}^2$.
-Their sublevel-set filtrations still return $2$-parameter persistence modules, of which we can compute the $2$-dimensional persistent Betti numbers functions and, hence, the matching distance between them.
-Our approach allows to observe phenomena and exploit structures that are not visible when directly considering persistence modules.
+Their sublevel-set filtrations still return $2$-parameter persistence modules, for which we can compute the $2$-dimensional persistent Betti numbers functions and, hence, the matching distance between them.
+Our approach allows us to observe phenomena and exploit structures that are not visible when directly considering persistence modules.
 For example, it is possible to exploit the differentiable structure of the filtering functions to identify points in the persistence diagrams associated to each filtering line.
 This structure made of arcs and half-lines is known as extended Pareto grid~\cite{coher_match} (see also~\cite{wan}).
-The convenience of such approach relies on the fact that it makes easy to follow and control the changes in homology following from changes of filtering line.
+The convenience of such an approach relies on the fact that, by using this approach, the changes in homology that occur when the filtering line changes are easy to follow and control.